 The design is just as flexible as Gillette Fusion with a pivoting head and anti-slip handle.
 The lubricating strip also includes aloe, which actually makes it perfect for those with sensitive skin.

-- Lubricating strip enriched with aloe enhances the glide and protects skin from irritation
+- Lubricating strip enriched with Aloe provides an enhanced glide

 - Very inexpensive